kitar/laravel-dynamodb/README.md

 ## Models

-`Kitar\Dynamodb\Model\Model` is a experimental Model implementation for this package.
+`Kitar\Dynamodb\Model\Model` is an experimental Model implementation for this package.

-It works like Eloquent Model, but there is no model querying features.
-Model's features to interact DynamoDB is only `save`, `update` and `delete`.
+It works like Eloquent Model, but instead of forwarding calls to "Model" Query, we forward call directly to "DynamoDB" Query.

-Instead we don't have model query, we'll tell the QueryBuilder to instantiate DynamoDB response with the specified model.

-### Binding model to the QueryBuilder

-For example, we have some user model below.
+Because there is no "Model" Query, we can't use handy methods like `find` `create` `firstOrCreate` or something like that.
+We only have `save` `update` and `delete` for the Model methods to interact with DynamoDB.
+However, when we query through Model, DynamoDB's response items will be automatically converted to the model instance.

+### Basic Usage of Model

+Let's say we have some Authenticatable User model. (we'll use this example in the Authentication section as well)

+Most attributes are the same as the original Eloquent Model, but there are few DynamoDB specific attributes. `table` `primaryKey` `sortKey` and `sortKeyDefault`.

 ```php
 <?php